marklasagne/WebSocket-Arduino/README.md

 ### To run Arduino code:
 - install libraries (https://github.com/Links2004/arduinoWebSockets)
-- add your network name and password to the code, you may want to use environment variables to hide any passwordsin production
+- add your network name and password to the code, you may want to use environment variables to hide any passwords in production
 - change the local IP, and port under "webSocket.begin" (line 26)
 - the port will be whatever your server is exposing, and the local IP is your devices IP that runs the server
 - you can find this IP on WSindows by running `ipconfig` in windows command prompt or powershell